There are few secular trends that are as impactful to the global economy right now as clean energy.

 - Distribution frequency: annually

-Not every clean energy ETF has an explicit focus on pure clean energy companies.
-In this case, Blackrock’s popular iShares line of ETFs have chosen to go with Capped Utilities Index.
+Not every clean energy ETF explicitly focuses on pure, clean energy companies.
+In this case, Blackrock’s popular iShares line of ETFs has chosen to go with Capped Utilities Index.

 A deeper dive into the fund shows that XUT holds ten of the largest Canadian utilities companies.